deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 “So it’s the variety that draws you back?”

 “Variety, adventure… I think the big thing was I could always see what I was achieving.
 When it was just me I did a fair day’s work, I saw the results and I got a fair day’s pay.
-When we started rolling around trying to find abductees and bring them home, I could see I was making a difference in *their* lives and...
-That’s important.”
+When we started rolling around trying to find abductees and bring them home, I could see I was making a difference in *their* lives and...That’s important.”

 “Even if people get killed?”